arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 ![Age and glucose scatterplot, with color showing classification as yellow and blue.](media/ggplot_scatter_4.png)

 <div class = "important">
+<b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Tip: Don't use color alone to convey important information in your plots because if your end users are unable to distinguish the colors, the plot loses its value.
+Don't use color alone to convey important information in your plots because if your end users are unable to distinguish the colors, the plot loses its value.
 Instead, double-up color information with another element, such as shape, to make the different groups easier to distinguish.
 For help selecting colors that are most likely to work for users with color vision deficiencies, [read about the colorspace package in R](https://arxiv.org/abs/1903.06490).

 </div>

 We'll improve this plot by using shape and color together to mark the Classification groups.